Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 ---

 As the morning sun rise, smoke rose from the pile of burnt charcoal.
 Eunie approached the yellow-orange morning sunlight with a nice stretching, and an extended yawn!
-Lanz and Sena were already training.
+Lanz and Sena were already training, legs together, hands behind their heads, their legs swing up and down, one count towards the left, another count towards the right.
 Riku approached Manana in the meantime.

 "Mmeeehhh...."